serain/serain.github.io/_posts/2019-01-09-kubelet-from-anonymous-to-cluster-admin.markdown

 ## Default kubelet Authentication

-The [documentation](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/) states that `kubelet` defaults to a mode that allows anonymous authentication:
+The Kubernetes [documentation](https://kubernetes.io/docs/reference/command-line-tools-reference/kubelet/) states that `kubelet` defaults to a mode that allows anonymous authentication:

 ```
 --anonymous-auth